shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h1000/README.md

 ### USING THE WEB ADMIN
 1. Open the [web admin](http://localhost:8080/web-admin) page and confirm that the sensor included in the dev kit is connected.
 This can be seen on the [dashboard](http://localhost:8080/web-admin/dashboard.html) page or the [sensors](http://localhost:8080/web-admin/sensors-main.html) page.
+You can navigate between the different pages by using the menu button found at the top left of each page.

-2. On the [scheduler](http://localhost:8080/web-admin/scheduler.html) page, stop the sensor from reading by selecting the INACTIVE run state.
+2. On the [scheduler](http://localhost:8080/web-admin/scheduler.html) page, stop the sensor from reading by pressing the INACTIVE button to set the run state to INACTIVE.

 3. On the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, press the Unload button to clear out all previous tag history to start a clean session.